joemoose/dungeoneers.d20/docs/4 Appendix.md

 - **Short**: Takes a turn.
 Restore all HP.
 - **Long**: Takes a watch.
 Restore 1 STR, DEX, and WIL.
 - **Full**: Takes a week.
 Restore all STR, DEX, and WIL.
-Removes *Injured* and other long-term burdens.
+Clears *Wounded* and other long-term constraints.

 ### Spells